ufukusubutun/Reordering_Switch/docs/topology.md

 You can use the following Cloudlab profile to instantiate the 24 node topology used for the experiments with a couple of clicks. https://www.cloudlab.us/show-profile.php?uuid=999fe067-bf91-11ed-b28b-e4434b2381fc

-The topology comes built in with a temporary 120 GB storage (that is wiped at the completion of the reservation.)
+The topology comes built in with a temporary 120 GB storage at the emulator node (that is wiped at the completion of the reservation.)
 This storage is built under `/mydata`.

 ### Instantiating: